VienThanh12/VienThanh12/README.md

 📚 Through my projects, code repositories, and collaborations, I hope to demonstrate my proficiency in various programming languages, frameworks, and tools.

+👨‍💻 Competition Programming

+I've been doing Competition Programming for about 4 years now, and I can confidently say that I've got a solid grasp on Algorithms and Data Structures.
+But now I've decided to dive into web development and explore a whole new world of coding!
+Time to gain some new insights and rock the web!

 ## 🏅 Achievements
 - 🤝 **Consolation prize** The Olympiad In Informatics of the Northern Coast of Vietnam (2021)
 - 🥈 🤝 **Silver medal, Consolation prize** The Olympiad In Informatics in Central Highlands of Vietnam (2021, 2022)